-Diam England Contributions Plan Employee Contributions Medical Self-insured plan - medical and Rx claims experience.
+Plan Employee Contributions Medical Self-insured plan - medical and Rx claims experience.
 The Company is billed for the claims plus administrative fees.
 The benefits department works with the benefits consultant to estimate an inflation factor to estimate future medical claims.
-This amount is adjusted for any changes to the benefit plan structure or cost sharing mechanisms with employees. sharing moonanisms with employees.
+This amount is adjusted for any changes to the benefit plan structure or cost sharing mechanisms with employees.
 In addition, an Employee's monthly premium is based on whether they are in the IBEW Local 2100 collective bargaining unit, wellness requirements are met, if they are a member of a union, if an employed spouse/domestic partner (DP) is covered, which medical plan option the employee selects, and the employees' level of coverage.
 There are two types of rates based on wellness requirements - the Base Rate and the Healthy for Life (HFL) Rate.
 Employees have a choice to complete the Healthy For Life (HFL) requirements to qualify for the HFL Rate which is \$60 a month lower than the Base Rate.
-There is a \$281.67 month employed spouse premium (ESP) surcharge if the employee has a spouse/DP on the medical plan and the spouse/DP spouse, Dr on the medical plan and the spouse/Dr

-1 .
-11 1 does not enroll in their employer's medical coverage.
+There is a \$281.67 month employed spouse premium (ESP) surcharge if the employee has a spouse/DP on the medical plan and the spouse/DP doog not onroll in their annlover's medical does not enroll in their employer's medical coverage.
 Dental Self-insured plan - dental claims experience.
 The Company is billed for the claims plus administrative fees.
 The benefits department works with the benefits consultant to estimate an inflation factor to estimate future dental claims.
 This amount is adjusted for any changes to the benefit plan structure or cost sharing mechanisms with employees.
 An employee's rates are determined based on the dental option the employee selects and the employee's level of coverage.
 An employee can select one of the two dental options offered with different levels of dental coverage and premium rates.
 And, they can select different coverage levels employee only, employee plus spouse/domestic partner, employee and child(ren) or employee and family/domestic partner family.
 Vision Employees pay 100% of the insured rate determined by the vision carrier.
 Dependent Life Employees pay 100% of the insured rate determined by the life insurance carrier.
 EE Supplemental Life Employees pay 100% of the insured rate determined by the life insurance carrier.